c3se/gts-course/lectures/slides.md

 ## MPI is not the only option

+* ZeroMQ, msgpack, etc. can also send messages to different processes (possibly on different nodes)
+* GlobalArrays, OpenSHMEM, PETSc, can abstract away communication details and present a big array
 * Everyone knows `numpy`, `scipy` and `pandas`, but consider:
   * <https://www.ray.io>
   * <https://www.dask.org>